Dr Ahsan Adeel

 Director, Conscious Multisensory Integration (CMI) Lab | Fellow, Howard Brain Sciences Foundation | Former Fellow, MIT Synthetic Intelligence & Oxford Computational Neuroscience Lab | Associate Professor of Cellular AI, University of Stirling.

-I am part of the UK's $1 billion initiative to create technologies that can change the world, aiming to develop future economical AI chips with intrinsic common sense and morality.
+I am part of the UK's $1 billion initiative to create world-changing technologies, serving as the principal investigator for a project called TREND, which aims to develop economical AI chips with intrinsic common sense and morality.

 My research focuses on understanding the cellular foundations of human thought, specifically common sense, rationality, and imaginative thinking—key attributes that have made humans one of the most complex and adaptable species.